PA

 Flipping a coin and rolling a die

-In the above example, possible outcome of the compound event is flipping a tails and rolling a To find the probability of this outcome, divide this one possibility by the number of possible outcomes of the compound event.
+One possible outcome of this compound event is getting tails on the coin and rolling a on the die.
+To find the probability of this outcome, divide this possibility by the number of possible outcomes of the compound event.

 Example